bluesky-social/atproto/README_WAVERLY.md

 ## Running the dev environment

-To run our dev environment, first ensure you have nvm (install nvm by following the instructions [here](https://github.com/nvm-sh/nvm#installing-and-updating))
+To run our dev environment, first ensure you have nvm (install nvm by following the instructions [here](https://github.com/nvm-sh/nvm#installing-and-updating)) and that you have Docker running (Docker Desktop is a great choice on MacOS).

 Then, from the main directory:
 ```sh